 There are two components to heroin addiction: physical dependence and psychological dependence.
 Physical dependence causes heroin withdrawal symptoms when you stop using heroin.
 A heroin detox near Dallas can treat physical dependence and help you overcome it.
 However, a heroin detox program is only the first step.

 Once you have the physical addiction under control, you must break your psychological dependence on the drug.
-This is often done through an addiction treatment program.
+An addiction treatment program can accomplish this goal.
 Before you leave the heroin detox center, the facility should help you transition to an addiction treatment center that can help you overcome your psychological dependence.
 This often involves addiction education, learning new coping skills, and individual and group therapy.

 If you are struggling with a heroin addiction, you will need the help of a heroin detox center near Dallas to recover from your addiction.
 Once you are stabilized and no longer suffering from acute physical withdrawal symptoms, you can work on the psychological issues that contributed to your addiction.
 Don't wait any longer.
 You can overcome your heroin addiction with San Antonio Recovery Center.
 Contact us today at 866.957.7885.